SnosMe/awakened-poe-trade/README.md

 ## FAQ

-- **Typing `Awakened PoE Trade` tires**\
-Type `APT` ?

 - **How much memory does it need?**

 |    | On program load | After some time |
 |----|-----------------|-----------------|
 | APT | 115 MB         | 78 MB |
 | TradeMacro | 60 MB   | 24 MB |

-- **My mouse and computer freeze when I start the program**\
-Bad news: It is unavoidable, some app on your computer uses the same library as APT https://github.com/wilix-team/iohook/issues/93 \
-Good news: this only happens for a few seconds

 ### Acknowledgments